dikshyantacharya/Chess-With-ReinforcementLearning/README.md

 ---

 ## Overview
-This project focuses on developing a Chess AI using TensorFlow within the scope of a machine learning course.
-It includes three Jupyter Notebooks (1 is in google cola, link is mentioned below) and 1 dataset integral to the AI's training and evaluation.
-The checkmate_generator.ipynb and checkmate_trainer.ipynb is a tryout models to see, if the representation of the board can be tranied into neural network  to make desire move .
-This turned out to be ture, so a simple AI having initially 0 knowledge of chess is trained using Deep Reinforcement Learning where it learns some key component of game, like importance of piece capture, pawn movement etc.
+This project focuses on developing a Chess AI using TensorFlow as part of a machine learning course.
+It comprises three Jupyter Notebooks (one of which is hosted on Google Colab, with the link provided below) and one dataset that is essential for the AI's training and evaluation.
+The checkmate_generator.ipynb and checkmate_trainer.ipynb are experimental models to explore whether the representation of the chessboard can be trained into a neural network to make desired moves.
+This approach proved to be successful.
+Consequently, a simple AI, initially lacking any knowledge of chess, is trained using Deep Reinforcement Learning.
+Through this process, it learns some key aspects of the game, such as the importance of piece capture, pawn movement, etc.

 ---